 Of course you can’t have a Polish market square without a glorious cathedral hovering over it and Tarnów also checks that box.
 The soaring Neo-Gothic red brick Cathedral is one of the most impressive parish churches in Poland, and inside you’ll find the outrageously elaborate tombs of local ‘royal’ families the Tarnowskis and Ostrogskis, as well as a number of extraordinary paintings.
 You’ll also no doubt note the monument of Pope John Paul II outside the entrance, but don’t miss the wonderfully ornate doors depicting scenes from the life of Mary on the south side of the church.
 If you love religious art, you’ll find more exemplary examples inside Tarnów’s Diocesan Museum right next door.

 Perhaps the best aspect of Tarnów’s Old Town is how compact and highly walkable it is.
 Indeed, this is the main allure of Tarnów - the joy of simply ambling about, taking in the richness of your surroundings.
 As you do so you’ll be constantly surprised by the truly astonishing number of monuments and sculptures.
 Hopefully stairs aren’t an issue because Tarnów is full of them.
 The market square actually sits above the Old Town’s lower loop, between which the city’s medieval defensive walls and towers once stood; keep your eyes peeled for original fragments of these ancient walls between ul.
 Kapitulna and ul.
 Wałowa, and make sure you find ul.
-Basztowa where the Basteja cafe/bar features a lovely summer beer garden inside one of these former bastions.
+Basztowa, which features a former bastion and some groovy street art.

 2. Rich Jewish & Romani Heritage